Malvern East suburb profile

 Malvern East rental market trends

-The rental market in Malvern East has experienced moderate growth, with house rents increasing by 1.9% over the past year to $795 per week, while unit rents have seen a more significant rise of 6.4% to $500 per week.
-This suburb continues to attract renters and investors with its blend of suburban charm and proximity to Melbourne's amenities.
+The rental market in Malvern East has remained stable, with house rents holding steady at $825 per week over the past year, while unit rents have experienced a modest increase of 5% to $525 per week.
+This suburb continues to attract renters and investors with its established amenities and convenient access to Melbourne's city center.

 Suburbs near Malvern East